Customize your code editor to improve the Astro developer experience and unlock new features.

 - VS Code Extension on Open VSX Official - The official Astro VS Code Extension, available on the Open VSX registry for open platforms like VSCodium

 - Nova Extension Community - Provides syntax highlighting and code completion for Astro inside of Nova

 - Vim Plugin Community - Provides syntax highlighting, indentation, and code folding support for Astro inside of Vim or Neovim

 - Neovim LSP and TreeSitter Plugins Community - Provides syntax highlighting, treesitter parsing, and code completion for Astro inside of Neovim

 JetBrains IDEsSection titled JetBrains IDEs

-JetBrains’ upcoming Fleet IDE will support language servers and our currently available tooling will be able to run there without any problem.
+JetBrains’ upcoming Fleet IDE also supports language servers and therefore, our currently available tooling will be able to run there without any problem.

 In-Browser EditorsSection titled In-Browser Editors